 Most colleges expect you to demonstrate critical thinking skills in numerous ways.
 The simple reason: they are looking at crafting a well-informed community.
-A typical classroom environment in the US and UK involves engaging discussions filled with perspectives and counter-perspectives.
+A typical classroom environment in the US and UK involves engaging in discussions filled with perspectives and counter-perspectives.
 Moreover, tons of student clubs and organizations drive the campus spirit.

 Recommendation Letters

 Believe it or not, your reading habits can land you a great recommendation letter.
 Being a reader makes you a holistic learner.
-It gives you the advantage of making informed class contributions to group discussions and deliver thought-provoking presentations.
+It gives you the advantage of making informed class contributions to group discussions and delivering thought-provoking presentations.
 On the other hand, sticking to syllabus texts is unlikely to help you develop a 360 understanding of the subject matter.

 Note: Most schools will allow students to submit a brag sheet or a résumé, as a compilation of their extra-curricular activities.
 Use this opportunity to talk about your reading (and watching) habits.
 Address how you have explored the breadth and depth of a subject dear to you.